 The French Women Don’t Get Fat Diet is based on eating high-quality foods in moderate portions.
-The creator, Mirielle Guiliano, claims French women don't diet, and they don’t count calories, or skip meals.
-Instead, French women develop a balanced relationship with food.
-This balanced relationship is what Guiliano calls a "French Zen."
+The creator, Mireille Guiliano, claims that French women don't diet, and they don’t count calories, or skip meals.
+Instead, they develop a balanced relationship with food.
+This balanced relationship is what Guiliano calls a "French zen."

 Another essential aspect of the diet is taking in lots of liquids by drinking plenty of water every day, and drinking herbal tea and eating soup regularly.

-Mirielle Guiliano claims that a Mediterranean-influenced diet and a balanced relationship with food will lead to a healthy weight and lifestyle.
-This isn’t a quick-fix weight loss plan; it’s a lifestyle change that Guiliano describes as a "proper recasting and resetting of your body's dials, and a three-month affair.”
+Guiliano claims that a Mediterranean-influenced diet and a balanced relationship with food will lead to a healthy weight and lifestyle.
+This isn’t a quick-fix weight loss plan; it’s a lifestyle change that Guiliano describes as a "proper recasting, resetting of your body's dials, [and] a three-month affair.”

 Guiliano’s plan promises that you’ll be able to trim down without having to give up on all the finer (and more decadent) things in life.

 The French Women Don’t Get Fat Diet is a healthy approach to weight loss, which aims to get rid of the guilt so often associated with food and replace it with a healthy relationship to foods.
-Part of what’s great about this diet is that it promotes eating high-quality foods—and really enjoying them.
+Part of what’s great about this diet is that it promotes eating high-quality foods — and really enjoying them.
 Guiliano wants to make eating a special time.
-She asks readers to turn off the television and pay attention to what they’re eating.
+She asks readers to turn off the television, sit at a table, and pay attention to what they’re eating.